timruhkopf/Codewars/Sudoku/README.md

 * to find multiple or all solutions of the board simply execute the recursive path once, in the base case create a deepcopy and revert this move --> this will continue the recursion.
 No Tracking and continuation protocol required.

+* Blockview is a replacement for explicit index operations.
+Simply write a lambda, that given a blockindex returns a generator object that iterates over the blocks entries.
+Remember that a block is fully determined by its ' basecoordeinate' e.g (0,0), (0,3), (0,6),... and can be expanded from there.